 Greater Louisville relies upon tens of millions of dollars in federal funding in support of the Transit Authority of River City (TARC) and federal grants for parks and highway projects.
 These funds support infrastructure improvements that include vehicles, roadway improvements, and advanced technology that provide more efficient transit service for residents.
 Even with these needed funds, Kentucky public transit is underfunded which hurts the further development of key economic and workforce hubs like Greater Louisville.

-The federal government must continue supporting public transit by fully appropriating allocated Bipartisan Infrastructure Law amount in upcoming fiscal years, supporting "plusups" for transit specific funding sources and reducing local match requirements for key transit programs.
-Congress and the USDOT must also identify new and expanded sources of funding to deal with critical maintenance backlogs and growing challenges like human services transportation and specific workforce development needs.
+The federal government must continue supporting public transit by fully appropriating allocated Bipartisan Infrastructure Law amount in upcoming fiscal years, supporting "plus-ups" for transit specific funding sources and reducing local match requirements for key transit programs.
+As conversations continue on updating funding priorities, it is especially important that the U.S. Department of Transportation (USDOT) remain committed to all discretionary grants awarded in previous years - even if grant agreements have not yet been fully executed - in order to ensure budget stability and predictability.
+Finally, as the time nears for the next surface transportation reauthorization bill, Congress and the USDOT must also identify new and expanded sources of funding to deal with critical maintenance backlogs and growing challenges like human services transportation and specific workforce development needs.